maurer2/html-newsletters-and-mjml/slides/slides.md

 ### Parameterize MJML templates

 * Not possible out of the box
-* Can be achieved via template engine like handlebars, twig etc.
+* Can be achieved via template engines like handlebars, twig etc.
-* Generate MJML markup via template engine and then compile to html
+* Generate MJML markup via template engine and then compile to HTML
 * Parameters are handled by template engine when MJML markup is generated

+---

 ---